rossbern/covid-simulator/README.md

 # covid-simulation
-This code simulates the spread of COVID-19 in New York City with Python.
-An SIR model is used to track the number of susceptible, infected, and recovered individuals over time.
-In order to simulate the spread of the virus within NYC specifically, an OD-flow matrix was built using real transit data, which approximates the movement of individuals throughout the city on a typical day.
-The code was designed to allow for quickly running many simulations in parallel.
-This was achieved by vectorizing all operations in Numpy and Cython, and utilizing multiprocessing.
+This repo contains Python code to simulate the spread of COVID-19 in New York City.
+This tool was developed in April 2020, shortly after COVID-19 cases began to spike in NYC.
+The simulation is based on a variation of the SIR model, which tracks the number of susceptible, infected, and recovered individuals over time.
+In order to accurately simulate the local transmission characteristics within NYC, transit data was used to build an origin-destination matrix, which approximates the movement of individuals throughout the city on a typical day.
+The incorporation of this matrix builds upon the traditional SIR model by providing an additional variable that controls urban mobility patterns over time.
+This variable can also be used to encode the effects of social distancing and mandatory quarantines.

+The code was designed to allow for the fast computation of several simulations in parallel.
+This was achieved by vectorizing all operations in Numpy, and utilizing Cython and multiprocessing.

 ## Requirements